 Though Nintendo had had a similar problem with the NES (and would continue to do so with the SNES, released very late in 1992), Sega reversed their fortunes with the release of Sonic the Hedgehog, attracting numerous big software houses (such as Virgin Games and Ocean Software) and building a strong portfolio of games.
 Much of this success was built on the Sega Master System, which although had faced huge competiton from computers, had a respectible install base and was the most successful home console in much of Europe.

-Like North America, the Mega Drive was replaced, perhaps prematurely, by the Sega Saturn in 1995, however during its half-decade of service had become not only the most successful console of all time, but had began to change opinions on gaming as a whole.
+Like North America, the Mega Drive was replaced, perhaps prematurely, by the Sega Saturn in 1995 and discontinued in 1998 after 8 years in the European market.
+However, during its half-decade of service had become not only the most successful console of all time, but had began to change opinions on gaming as a whole.
 The IBM PC was putting traditional 16-bit computers out of action, with mice and keyboards being favoured over joysticks - games built for joysticks, which had once thrived on machines by Atari, Sinclair, Amstrad and Commodore found themselves on consoles instead.
 The Mega Drive also helped launch the hugely popular FIFA series, which continues to exist to this day.

-The Mega Drive was the system of choice in the United Kingdom, and likely extended its dominance to France, Germany, Spain and Portugal.
+The Mega Drive was the system of choice in the United Kingdom (there, it was known as the #1 retro games console of all time), and likely extended its dominance to France, Germany, Spain and Portugal.
 It was also big in Italy, Greece and Scandinavian countries, although much of the story is undocumented.
 Australia, though not in Europe, relied much on European stock, with the Mega Drive being a relatively successful console there.

 In Brazil, the Mega Drive handled by TecToy, who was also responsible for the Master System's distribution in the country, where, similar to the Master System, it became the system of choice throughout much of the 1990s.
 TecToy tried to produce a number of original titles in 1996 and following, presumably ending at Show do Milhao 2 (2001?), part of a partnership with a popular regional game show.